nicholas-auyeung/Product-Details-Portal/README.md

 ## Usage

-	Once run, the webpage will ask user for product name, id, category, and description
+	Once run, the webpage will ask user for product id, name, category, and description
 ![](screenshots/insertproduct.png)

 User inputs incorrect product details (product id only accepts numeric characters, category accepts only alphabetical characters and max length of 5)

-	User will be prompt with 'invalid product id', 'enter a product name', 'invalid category' messages
+	User will be prompt with 'invalid product id', 'enter a product name', 'invalid category' messages Can trigger multiple error messages dependent on user input
 ![](screenshots/invalidinput.png)

 User inputs correct credentials